docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 4. Configure additional AKS cluster parameters and click **OK**:

     - **User name**: The default option should be fine.
     - **SSH public key**: The public key (certificate) of a key-pair that you own and that can be used for SSH.
-To generate, use tools such as `ssh-keygen` or PuTTY.
+If you need to generate a new set, you can use tools such as `ssh-keygen` or PuTTY.
 The key should be a minimum of 2048 bits of type `ssh-rsa`.
     - **Service principal client ID**: The application ID that you copied in an earlier step.
     - **Service principal client secret**: The password value that you copied in a previous step.
     - **Node count**: The number of _worker_ nodes that you want in the cluster.
 It should probably match the _total_ number of nodes in your existing Docker Cloud node cluster (managers + workers).